-Now you’ve got your initial 123 setup.
+Now you’ve got your initial 123 setups.
 Officially, your trade entry is a break of the number 2 point to the downside.
-Although, of all the possible 123 trade strategies, that’s my least favorite because it requires you to risk the most pips and therefore requires you to trade with the smallest size.
+Although, of all the possible 123 trade strategies, that’s my least favorite because it requires you to risk the most pips.
+Therefore, it requires you to trade with the smallest size.
 I actually take as many as three different positions on 123 reversals – but we’ll get to that later in our story.

 Why do 123 Reversal occur?

 As I've said, charts reflect the emotions of traders.
 Certain 123 pattern strategy occur regularly on charts.
 We've all seen head and shoulders patterns, various triangle and flag patterns and the more complex harmonic patterns.
 The reasons these patterns continue to provide trading opportunities is that the emotions that caused these patterns are consistent and happen frequently.
 The patterns don't always hold - sometimes they're affected by other factors like news - but they are consistent enough that we can use them to make profits in the market.